in our free newsletter.

 “This is just theft,” he added.
 “I think that our owners’ rights have been taken.”

-Nine months after the Figueroas moved into the Morairtys’ home, they were finally evicted — leaving the property and the yard in a mess.
-In total, the couple has lost $15,000 in rent, plus damages — and they’ve decided to sell the property to cover their losses.
+Nine months after the Figueroas moved into the Morairtys’ home, they were finally evicted — leaving the property and backyard a mess.
+In total, the couple has lost $15,000 in rent, plus damages.
+They’ve decided to sell the property to cover their losses.

-“I just feel sorry for the next person,” said Karen Morairty.
+“I just feel sorry for the next [victim],” said Karen Morairty.

-If the risk of serial squatters and the other trials and tribulations of being a landlord don’t appeal to you, here’s three ways you can invest in real estate without all the hassle.
+If the risk of serial squatters and the other trials and tribulations of being a landlord don’t appeal to you, here are three hassle-free ways you can invest in real estate.

 Real estate investment trusts